 - Persistent depressive disorder

-For individuals with persistent depressive disorder (also referred to as dysthymia) symptoms must be present for at least two years.
+For individuals with persistent depressive disorder (also referred to as dysthymia), depressive symptoms must be present for at least two years.
 Symptoms may include periods of long and severe depression as well as times with less severe depression.
-The key to this diagnosis is the duration of the depression.
+The key to this diagnosis is the duration of the depressed mood.

 - Postpartum depression

-This type of serious depression lasts beyond the typical few weeks after childbirth.
-While it is normal to have a week or two of anxiety and the ‘blues’ after having a baby, postpartum depression lasts far beyond those weeks and can impair a new mother’s ability to engage in daily activities as well as care for herself and baby.
+This type of severe depression lasts beyond the typical few weeks after childbirth.
+While it is normal to have a week or two of anxiety and the ‘blues’ after having a baby, postpartum depression lasts far beyond those weeks and can impair a new mother’s ability to engage in daily activities and family life.

 - Psychotic depression